 - Brian Lee, Senior Advisor, Informatics, Centers for Disease Control and Prevention

-- Laura Beufort, Software Developer, Federal Election Commission
+- Laura Beaufort, Technical Lead, Federal Election Commission

-- Joe Amalfitano, Open Source Lead, Social Security Administration
+- Joseph Amalfitano, Open Source Lead, Social Security Administration

 - Sara Cope, Product Owner of Digital.gov, General Services Administration

-- Aidan Feldman, Lead for TTS Infrastructure, General Services Administration
+- Aidan Feldman, TTS Technology Director, General Services Administration

 - Rayvn Manuel, Developer and Engineer, National Museum of African American History and Culture